biotite-dev/ammolite/doc/index.rst

   $ TODO

-Note that this only works, if the Python version of your PyMOL2 installation matches the version of your Python interpreter.
+Note that this only works, if the Python version of your *PyMOL* installation matches the version of your Python interpreter.

-The correct installation of PyMOL can be checked by opening your Python interpreter in interactive mode and typing
+The correct installation of *PyMOL* can be checked by opening your Python interpreter in interactive mode and typing

 .. code-block:: python